caotritran/Terraform_DigitalOcean_CreateDroplet/README.md

 # Terraform_DigitalOcean_CreateDroplet

 Terraform auto create droplet, I ssh key pair and ssh password, In addition, it also has the create volume and attach to this droplet, output will print IP Public + Password.
-When create droplet completed, It'll create an user deploy with sudo permission
+When create droplet completed, It'll create an user deploy with sudo permission using ansible playbook.

 I using this when intergrate with jenkins, so need to change some variables.